Accreditation and Licenses

 Gainful Employment Data

 Birthwise Midwifery School meets licensure requirements in the US states and Canadian provinces that regulate midwifery.
 Learn more about student borrowing, employment, and licensure in the Gainful Employment Data sheet.
+The statistics in this sheet only include students who received federal student aid.

 Career and placement services